fechan/fechan.github.io/_posts/2020-07-03-the-story-of-the-triumph-emoji.md

 layout: post
 categories: [unicode, localization]
 title: "The Story of the Triumph Emoji"
+tldr: 'The 😤 `Face with Steam From Nose` emoji was originally called the `Face with Look of Triumph` because the face has a different meaning in Japan.'
 ---
 ![The Triumph Emoji as it appears in Unicode 6.0](/assets/images/triumph-unicode.png)